-There are two types of student employment funding — federal work study (FWS) and campus employment (CE).
+There are two types of student employment funding — federal work-study (FWS) and campus employment (CE).
+Students are eligible for one or the other, and can see this information on their award letter.

-- Campus Employment: Manhattan College matches federal funds in the form of our CE portion.
+- Campus Employment: Manhattan College matches federal funds in the form of our campus employment portion.
 It is because of this federal funding that our student employment program is possible.
-Also, federal guidelines stipulate many rules and regulations.
-Students, department heads/supervisors, the Controller's Office and the Financial Aid Administration Office work together to ensure that the College is always in compliance.

 Eligibility Requirements for all Students